jeffreysorgen/golf-club-sensors/README.md

 - Print occurs when Still State is reached
 - Motion, then Still State, then print data points of that Motion

-### Steps
+## Steps
-- _**First, get serial monitor going and get it to print out data points**_
+- First, get serial monitor going and get it to print out data points
-- It can print out data points / plot, but can it collect them and print out after movement stops?
+- It can print out data points / plot, but can it collect them and print out **after movement stops?**
-- It's possible to send "every sesson" of movement via BLE, if I can figure out how to RECORD the bytes, which are the x,y,z,t coordinates
+- It's possible to send "every sesson" of movement via BLE, if I can figure out how to RECORD the bytes, which are the x,y,z,t coordinates _(This is a BLE issue, so might not need to be here)_
-  - And once it has been send via BLE to a computer, can be compiled into a data set
+  - And once it has been send via BLE to a computer, can be compiled into a data set _(BLE sends data, CSV is created, then CSV is used in ML model.)_